a02324566-jpg/BIOL3070-Patterson/FirefliesUtah.md

 ## Prediction

-There will be higher firefly popuations in Northern than Southern Utah
+There will be higher firefly populations in Northern than Southern Utah

 # Methods